georgetown-cset/rhetorical-frames/README.md

 Reuters and Foreign Affairs were both accessed using the Factiva datasource.

-Factiva produces results in RTF format; these results were converted to plaintext using the following command:

-`textutil -convert txt ./*.rtf`
+We retrieved the Factiva results manually (clicking "RTF" -> "Article Format") and converted them to plain text with `textutil -convert txt ./*.rtf`.

 Once data was selected, it was prepared using the following script:

-`./process_scraped.py`
+`./process.py`

 The annotation task includes paragraph classification, so that code splits the Reuters and Foreign Affairs text into paragraphs.
 This isn't necessary in the Defense One text, since its paragraph structure was preserved by the scraper.